thevindu-w/clip_share_server/README.md

 ### Configuration

+ClipShare server can be configured using a configuration file.
+The configuration file should be named `clipshare.conf`.
+The server searches for the configuration file in the following paths in the same order until it finds one.
+1. Current working directory where the server was started.
+1. Current user's home directory (also called user profile directory on Windows)

+If it can't find a configuration file, it will use the default values mentioned in the table below.

-Create a file named &nbsp; `clipshare.conf` &nbsp; and add the following lines into that configuration file.
+To customize the server, create a file named &nbsp; `clipshare.conf` &nbsp; and add the following lines to that configuration file.

 ```properties
 app_port=4337